 Small Capital for Retail Traders

-Sometimes, having small capital can be beneficial for a trader.
-Some stocks which hold potential are too small to absorb the position size of institutional traders.
+Sometimes, having small capital can benefit a trader—some stocks with potential need to be bigger to absorb the position size of institutional traders.

 But being retail traders, we can easily invest a good amount in such stocks and earn great returns.
 Big returns are the goal of any trader.
 However, don’t get greedy.

 Being greedy is the best way to blow up your account.
-And as a retail trader, that usually means you don’t have millions of dollars to play with; or even thousands of dollars.
+And as a retail trader, that usually means you don’t have millions of dollars to play with or even thousands of dollars.
 Therefore, you need to be smart about trading!
-Some traders will use big money tools like Zacks or IBD to help them make trading decesions because these companies do a lot of research.
-They tend to have a lot of influence too with their large user base of retail investors.
+Some traders will use big money tools like Zacks or IBD to help them make trading decisions because these companies do a lot of research.
+They tend to have a lot of influence, too, with their large user base of retail investors.

 No Pressure to Trade for Retail Traders

 One benefit that retail traders have is that they don’t have to trade every day.
-While institutional traders have to trade daily.
+At the same time, institutional traders have to trade daily.

 They have to generate returns for their investors.
-And thus it adds a sense of pressure to the trader’s mind.
-Think about being forced to trade every day.
-Even when the setups are terrible.
+And thus, it adds a sense of pressure to the trader’s mind.
+Think about being forced to trade daily, even when the setups are terrible.